-Get inspired in a varied online program and learn from colleagues.
-The UvA Education Day on 19 October is about the connection between teacher and student.
-The spoken language of the Education Day is English.
+The UvA Education Day on 19 October was about the connection between teacher and student.

-This UvA Education Day takes place entirely online with a varied program.
-There will be interviews with keynote speakers Dr. Ruth Graham and Dr. Pedro de Bruyckere and rector magnificus Karen Maex, Q&A sessions, interactive workshops and the announcement of the Lecturer of the Year.
+This UvA Education Day took place entirely online with a varied program.
+There were interviews with keynote speakers Dr Ruth Graham and Dr Pedro de Bruyckere and Rector Magnificus Karen Maex, Q&A sessions, interactive workshops and the announcement of the Lecturer of the Year 2020.

-Dr. Jessica Piotrowski presents the program and Dr. Annemarie Zand-Scholten moderates the live chat.
+Dr Jessica Piotrowski presented the program and Dr Annemarie Zand-Scholten moderated the live chat.

 |14.30 - 14.40||Opening by Rector Magnificus Karen Maex|

 |14.40 - 15.10||Interview and Q&A with Dr. Ruth Graham|

 |15.25 - 16.15||Workshops|